Infinite-dimensional symplectic non-squeezing using non-standard analysis: Introduction and summary

 Before discussing the idea and details of the proof, let us first review some known results about the validity of non-squeezing in infinite dimensions: In the special case of semilinear Hamiltonian PDE where the flow is a smooth \emph{compact} perturbation of the linear flow of $A$, non-squeezing was already proven by Kuksin, see \cite{K}.
 This requires that the nonlinear part is not just smooth, but actually has a higher regularity, like e.g. a smoothing operator.
 Another result with regularity assumptions was established by Sukhov and Tumanov in \cite{ST}.
-Although most of the famous Hamiltonian PDE were not covered by the result in \cite{K}, non-squeezing was proven, for example, for the nonlinear Schr\"odinger equation and for the Korteweg-de Vries equation by Bourgain in \cite{Bo2} and by Colliander, Keel, Staffilani, Takaoka and Tao in \cite{CKS+}, respectively.
+Although most of the famous Hamiltonian PDE are not covered by the result in \cite{K}, non-squeezing was proven, for example, for the nonlinear Schr\"odinger equation and for the Korteweg-de Vries equation by Bourgain in \cite{Bo2} and by Colliander, Keel, Staffilani, Takaoka and Tao in \cite{CKS+}, respectively.
 Both results rely on the fact that the corresponding infinite-dimensional flows can be uniformly approximated by finite-dimensional flows.
-In particular, while in \cite{ST} the authors indeed worked out a generalization of Gromov's theory of pseudo-holomorphic curves to infinite dimensions under strong assumptions, in \cite{K}, \cite{Bo2} and \cite{CKS+} the generalization of non-squeezing to infinite dimensions is deduced from Gromov's original result in \cite{Gr}.
-Finally, in \cite{AM}, Abbondandolo and Majer proved non-squeezing for general infinite-dimensional symplectic flows under the assumption that the image of the unit ball stays convex, by defining an infinite-dimensional symplectic capacity. \\
+Finally, in \cite{AM}, Abbondandolo and Majer proved non-squeezing for general infinite-dimensional symplectic flows under the assumption that the image of the unit ball stays convex, by defining an infinite-dimensional symplectic capacity.
+As main application they use their result to show that non-squeezing holds for symplectic flows for short times, under the assumption that there exist uniform bounds for the derivatives of $\phi_t$ on the Hilbert ball.
+Our result shows that the request for the uniform bounds in \cite{AM} can be dropped after restricting to the the case that the cylinder has a fixed radius and is centered at the origin. \\

-While the work of Sukhov and Tumanov already illustrates the great challenges that arise if one wants to generalize Gromov's theory of pseudo-holomorphic curves to infinite dimensions, it is the goal of this paper to prove the existence of the relevant pseudo-holomorphic curves in the infinite-dimensional setting using methods from model theory of mathematical logic. \\